anjarganteng/ngx-angular-template/README.md

 #Admin template based on Angular 15 and <a href="https://github.com/akveo/nebular">Nebular</a>
-NGX Angular Template + Keycloak Configuration
+- Ngx Angular Template + Keycloak Configuration

 #Spesification :
-Angular 15.2.10
+- Angular 15.2.10
-Node 14.20.1
+- Node 14.20.1
-Package manager: npm 6.14.17
+- Package manager: npm 6.14.17

 #Key features :
 - The most popular and trusted Angular open source dashboard template is out there.
 Used by hundreds of thousands developers worldwide and Fortune 500 companies\*.